step-by-step-tutorial/springboot-tutorial/messaging-apache-kafka/README.md

 * Kafdrop: [http://localhost:9000](http://localhost:9000)
 * Application: [http://localhost:8080](http://localhost:8080)

-## Kafka
+## Apache Kafka

 <p style="text-align: justify;">

 Apache Kafka is an event streaming platform.
-It follows a publish / subscribe pattern around streams of events.
+It follows the publishing/subscribe pattern around streams of events.
 The Kafka supports only Topic.
 There are a few concepts such as event, stream of events, producer and consumer.
 Topics can support many producers and many consumers it means there is many-to-many relation between producer and consumer based on Topic.